-The proof is standard for such statements about existence of Riemann-Stieltjes integrals when the integrand is a regulated function and the integrator has bounded variation (see e.g. Theorem 2.17 in \cite{DandN2010} when functions have single variable).
-Namely, one needs to compare a difference between two Riemann-Stieltjes sums corresponding to sufficiently fine partitions and one of them is a refinement of the other.
-The sum of terms corresponding to subrectangles containing a jump of either $f$ or $g$ can be made small due to separate continuity of $G$ and since $G$ is a difference of two quasi-monotone functions as shown in \cite[p.
-345]{EWH1927}.
+The proof is standard for such statements about existence of Riemann--Stieltjes integrals when the integrand is a regulated function and the integrator has bounded variation (see, e.g., Theorem~2.17 in \cite{DandN2010} when functions have single variable).
+Namely, one needs to compare a difference between two Riemann--Stieltjes sums corresponding to sufficiently fine partitions and one of them is a refinement of the other.
+The sum of terms corresponding to subrectangles containing a jump of either $f$ or $g$ can be made small due to separate continuity of $G$ and since $G$ is a difference of two quasi-monotone functions as shown in \cite{EWH1927}, page 345.
 The details are omitted.